 This site uses affiliate links and we may earn a small commission when you use our links and make a purchase without incurring additional fee yourself.
 Many thanks for supporting this website.
 Please see our disclosure page for more details.

 As a trend-setting metropolitan city in Asia, Seoul has become a vibrant fashion hub and popular tourist destination.
 Hundreds of thousands of boys and girls visit every year to uncover the latest trends and look for the hottest fashion items.
+Best of all, foreign travelers can receive a tax refund when you fly out of the country!
 Below I have listed 6 most popular shopping districts in Seoul, where you would be dazzled by the latest cosmetics products, clothing and accessories!

 - Myeongdong: As one of the busiest places in Seoul, Myeongdong streets are lined with department stores and quality brand name shops, with no-name brand shops located in the side alleys.
 This is the battlefield for Korean cosmetic brands.
-Almost every Korean brand has a branch in Myeongdong.
+Similiar to the Nampo-dong shopping district in Busan, almost every Korean brand has a branch in Myeongdong.
 Since it is a prime shopping location for tourists, sales associates usually can speak a few foreigner languages, making it super easy for foreigners to look for what they need!To get to Myeongdong, get off at subway line 4 Myeongdong station (exit 6 or 7).
 The streets in between Myeongdong and Eulhiro 1 stations are densely packed with shops and places to eat.

 We recommend staying in Myeongdong if you’re wondering where to stay in Seoul.
 It is an extremely convenient area for shopaholics!